Code-Institute-Submissions/JoseParra28-runway-models-final-project_SepResub/README.md

 # Reference Material
 - Used W3School for deepen some topic for site improving such as shadowing of boxes, flexbox attribute and for have further knowledge about what I have studied with Code Institute during the site development.
 # Acknowledgements
-- I would like to thank my mentor Jubril Akolade who providel great help and mentoring during the development of this project giving me advice on how improve the site and the final look.
+- I would like to thank my mentor Jubril Akolade who providel mentoring during the development of this project giving me valuable advice on how improve the site from start to finish.